ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IDAFIFSource.rst

 IDAFIFSource
 ============

-.. py:class:: IDAFIFSource
+.. py:class:: ansys.stk.core.stkobjects.aviator.IDAFIFSource

    object

    Interface used to access the options for any DAFIF source in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IDAFIFSource

 Overview
 --------